 The UTP LOC&PAS 2015 is the first regulation issued in the scope of COTIF for the LOC&PAS part of the rolling stock subsystem.
-During a period of 6 years (ending on 31.12.2020), application of the UTP LOC&PAS is not mandatory for rolling stock subject to a project at an advanced stage of development, subject to a contract which is already in operation, or for rolling stock of an existing design.
-In these cases and during this period, Contracting States should not impose compliance with the UTP LOC&PAS.
-However, when applied by the applicant on a voluntary basis, Contracting States should accept this as a means of compliance.
+During a period of 6 years (ending on 31.12.2020) the application of the UTP LOC&PAS is not mandatory for rolling stock subject to a project at advanced stage of development, subject to a contract in course of performance, or for rolling stock of an existing design.
+In these cases and during this period Contracting States should not impose compliance with the UTP LOC&PAS, however they should accept it as means of compliance when applied on a voluntary basis by the applicant.